TKK13909/diorite/README.md

 # Diorite
 An open-source music notation format.
+(All open-source projects named after a rock/element turn out great so here's to this one!)

 THIS REPOSITORY IS A WORK IN PROGRESS